Smiley-2003/Restaurant-Recommendation-MERN/README.md

 4)useContext.js : This file contains the context api code where the filters like location,rating and cuisines are accessed as global state.

 5)useRestaurant.js : This file contains the code for the custom hook which is used to access the state of location,rating,cuisines at any component in the project.

+ the Backend of Application
+Step 1: Create seperate directories for frontend and backend

+mkdir backend
+Step 2: Navigate to the backend directory using the command

+cd backend
+Step 3: Initialize Node Package Manager using the command.

+npm init -y
+Step 5: Install express, cors, body-parser, dotenv, mongoose packages using following command.

+npm i express cores body-parser mongoose dotenv
+Note: In backend create a file named .env and add variable

+PORT = 4000 and MONGO_URL = specifiy your mongodb url connection.